yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

     -  On the jump host virtual machine (WGMGMT1), open Internet Explorer and browse to the web application deployed to the WGVnet2 via the private IP address of the Azure Load Balancer(10.8.0.100).
 Note that this traffic is routed (and allowed) via Azure Firewall.

     -  On the jump host virtual machine (WGMGMT1), initiate a Remote Desktop session to the WGWEB1 via its private IP address (10.8.0.4).
 This should be successful since it is allowed by Azure Firewall.
-However, an attempt to connect via Remote Desktop to the WGSQL1 via its private IP address should fail since it is blocked by a network security group.

     -  On the jump host virtual machine (WGMGMT1), initiate a Remote Desktop session to the WGWEB2 via its private IP address (10.8.0.5).
 This should be successful since it is allowed by Azure Firewall.
-However, an attempt to connect via Remote Desktop to the WGSQL1 via its private IP address should fail since it is blocked by a network security group.

     -  On the jump host virtual machine (WGMGMT1), initiate a Remote Desktop session to the WGSQL1 via its private IP address (10.8.1.4).
 This should be successful since it is allowed by Azure Firewall.